-This is part of a series on decluttering – a fantastic way to increase clarity and focus and decrease stress.
-Read How to Declutter Your Home: Before You Begin, How to Declutter the Kitchen, How to Declutter the Bedroom, and How to Declutter the Bathroom.
+Posts in the Declutter Series: How To Declutter Your Home Series: Before You Begin, How to Declutter the Kitchen, How to Declutter the Bedroom, How to Declutter the Bathroom and How to Declutter Toys.

 “Ok, kids.
 You can watch a movie.
 But.
 You need to clean up your toys first.”